 - Technology – The science and know-how we employ to build the optimum levels of function, comfort and durability into every device;

 - Materials – The advanced plastics, metals, fabrics, and other raw components we use to create advanced, functional limbs and braces for every patient; and

 - People – The trained and highly skilled personnel whose talent, compassion and experience fulfill the promise of great orthotic and prosthetic designs and thereby help patients realize their lifestyle and vocation goals.

-Present-day prosthetists/orthotists are well-trained to determine their patients’ capabilities, needs and functional desires and to assembly a prosthetic limb or brace to maximize mobility and lifestyle within those parameters.
-It remains for the device built to that assembly to deliver on the promise of the clinician’s vision, a result that inevitably depends on careful, accurate fabrication.
+Present-day prosthetists/orthotists are well-trained to determine their patients’ capabilities, needs and functional desires and to design a prosthetic limb or brace to maximize mobility and lifestyle within those parameters.
+It remains for the device built to that design to deliver on the promise of the clinician’s vision, a result that inevitably depends on careful, accurate fabrication.